ThoughtWorks-SEA/developer-training/docs/software-design/design-principles.md

 }
 ```

-### DIP
+### Dependency Inversion Principle

 _Any higher-level modules should not depend on lower-level modules, and both should depend on abstract modules._
 _Abstraction of modules should not depend on its implementation or details, but the implementation should depend on abstraction._

-When using Mongoose, We import a Model.
+When using Mongoose, we import a Model.
 This model implements an abstraction.
 All model will contain similar generic features such as `findOneAndUpdate`.
 The router handler does not depend on the Schema.
-If the Schema change in the way that it doesn't break the functionality of the route handler, the handler will not need modification.
+If the Schema changes in the way that it doesn't break the functionality of the route handler, the handler will not need modification.

 ```javascript
 const articleSchema = new mongoose.Schema(